Ribhav-Singla/SchemaExtract/README.md

 Run the web application and `cf-service` from their respective project directories using the commands documented by each project.
 Configure the web application with the service base URL, and configure `cf-service` with the source connection settings required by the extraction request.

-## Cloud Foundry deployment
+## Cloudflare deployment

-Deploy `cf-service` to Cloud Foundry and provide its runtime configuration through environment variables or service bindings.
-Configure the web application to use the deployed service URL.
-Do not commit credentials, tokens, or connection strings to the repository.
+From the `cf-service` directory, run `npx wrangler deploy` to deploy the Worker to Cloudflare.
+Configure the web application to use the deployed Worker URL.
+Keep credentials, tokens, and connection strings out of the repository.

 ## Operational guidance